hariomjee/protfolio/README.md

 # Portfolio

 we use ../ for change folder from current folder to one level upper folder.
+<br><br>
 Click on below link to open project..
 https://hariomjee.github.io/protfolio/